adrobinoga/zk-protocol/sections/access.md

 If the user has less than 3 timezones, the unused fields are set to zero.

-To check if the user is using the group's timezones, just request the user timezones and check the flag group tz flag.
+To check if the user is using the group's timezones, just request the user timezones and check the flag `group tz flag`.

 ## Set User Timezones ##

-To set user's timezones use the command CMD_USERTZ_WRQ:
+To set user's timezones use the command `CMD_USERTZ_WRQ`:

 	> packet(id=CMD_USERTZ_WRQ, <new tz>)
 		> packet(id=CMD_ACK_OK)
 	> packet(id=CMD_REFRESHDATA)
 		> packet(id=CMD_ACK_OK)

-Where the new tz structure has the following fields:
+Where the `new tz` structure has the following fields:

 |Name		|Description								|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---									|---		|---		|---		|